wanjas/jetbrains-eslint-killer/README.md

 1. Checkout this repository
 2. Run `pnpm install` or `npm install`
 3. Run `node main.mjs`

+Or you can install package globally:

+`pnpm install -g jetbrains-eslint-killer` and then `jetbrains-eslint-killer` from any directory.

 Try `node main.mjs --max-memory=10 --interval=60` or `node main.mjs --help` for more options.